UNLOCKING THE POTENTIAL OF PERSONAL CAPITAL IS GOOD - FOR ALL

 And here is the reason why true fractionalization is best.
 With fractionalization, this isn’t an either/or decision by Ayako – to buy a flat or invest in the S&P – but the ability to do both.
 With fractionalization, Ayako has flexibility to do what she wants at the same time and is empowered to grow her wealth with inclusion.
 Fractionalization enables her to, say, look at fractional home ownership (buying pre-determined shares over time) of the flat while investing in the stock market, supporting entrepreneurs and even purchasing art (if she chose to).
 With flexibility and fluidity, she can shift her asset pool to cover costs, invest or more, all the while building her wealth pool and, in the end, more richly contributing to society.
 Fractionalization enables this and more.
 And one final note: while fractionalization today would widen the circle of wealth accumulation, tomorrow it could easily advance to incorporate people consider ‘on the fringe’ today (those working in the gig economy for example) who will be common in tomorrow’s digital economy.

 Fractionalization for Consumers

 What we have come to call fractionalization has been beneficial and even detrimental to consumers.
 That doesn’t need to be the case in the future.
-It is clear that fractionalization is a path to financial freedom and heightened inclusion for consumers and, for society, wider and more fluid capital flows worldwide.
+Fractionalization is a path to financial freedom, inclusion for consumers and, for society, more fluid capital worldwide.
 The goal of empowering and then releasing the true value of individual wealth will benefit many tremendously, and we are eager to see who will lead the charge to make it a reality.

 The other half: Fractionalization for Business